learningequality/ka-lite/sphinx-docs/developer_docs/documentation.rst

 You can propose changes to the docs directly on github (instructions below) or email your recommendations to info@learningequality.org.

 To propose changes directly, you'll need to create an account on github and open a pull request.
 This document assumes you are somewhat familiar with that process, and will not explain all the steps in detail.
+For full instructions on how to make a pull request, see `Github's help section <https://help.github.com/articles/creating-a-pull-request/>`_.
 Some guidelines:

 * Work from the *develop* branch.
 * From the base directory, the documenation can be found in the *sphinx-docs* subdirectory.
 Specific pages of the docs are each associated with a different .rst file, potentially in a subdirectory of *sphinx-docs*.